-At the May 2014 Massmart Annual General Meeting the Chairperson of the Nomination Committee and the Chairperson of the Remuneration Committee, the Audit Committee and the Risk Committee were in attendance, as were the Board Chairman, CEO, COO and Group FD.
-In total, five non-executive directors attended the Annual General Meeting.
+At the May 2015 AGM the Chairman of the Board and the Nomination Committee, the Chairman of the Remuneration, Audit and Risk Committees and the Chairman of the Social and Ethics Committee were all in attendance, as were the CEO and CFO.
+In total, six non-executive directors attended the Annual General Meeting.

 The Company’s transfer secretaries attend every general meeting of shareholders to assist with the recording of shareholders’ attendance and to tally the votes.
 The Chairman confirms with the meeting that votes will be counted by way of poll, i.e. all votes are counted, rather than by way of a show of hands.